vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 translation, with an introduction by P. O. Sengupta

 (Republished by the Calcutta University).
-Clark, Walter Eugene (1930)—The Aryabhatiya of Arya
+Clark, Walter Eugene (1930)—The Aryabhaṭīya of Arya

 bhata, English translation with notes, Chicago.
 Couderc, Paul (1948)—Lo Calendrier, France.
 Cunningham, Alexander (1883)—Book of Indian Eras with